SoftwareBrothers/hapijs-mongoose-app-bootstrap/README.md

 # hapijs-mongoose-app-bootstrap

-## What is the app about
+## What this app about about?

-This is a base application for running new projects in SoftwareBrothers using HAPI framework and mongoose as the persistent data store.
+This is a base application for running new projects using HAPI framework and mongoose as the persistent data store.

 The app has following features:

-- dockerized environment
+- dockerized environment,
-- automated tests using mocha, chai and sinon
+- automated tests using mocha, chai and sinon,
-- measured test coverage
+- measured test coverage,
-- database configuration
+- database configuration,
-- eslint linter configuration
+- eslint linter configuration,
-- API documentation generator using swagger
+- API documentation generator using swagger,
-- inline documentation generator using jsdoc
+- documentation generator using jsdoc,
-- authentication routes using JWT
+- authentication routes and auth logic with JWT

-Using this repo as a start for new app should save you one day of development.
+Using this repo as a start for new app should save you couple of days of development.

 ## Files to create

 **.env**
 Application uses `infrastructure/.env` file to hold all environmental variables.
-First thing before starting should be create it.
-You can use example `.env-example` file as a base for it.
+First thing before starting should be to create it.
+You can use example `infrastructure/.env-example` file as a base for it.

 ## How to run the application